sjoqvist/kth-ai14-checkers-visualizer/README.md

 the moves, viewing a graphical representation of what's going on together with highlighted client stdout and stderr output for the current move.
 The goal is to enable the user to get a better understanding and write a more efficient client.

-And of course, it's an excuse for me to play around with GTK+.
+Because of the limited scope and size of the project, it also serves as my personal testing ground for GTK+, Doxygen, Git, optimizations, coding styles and more.

 ![Screenshot of the Checkers Visualizer's main window](https://raw.github.com/aliquis/kth-ai14-checkers-visualizer/master/doc/screenshot.png)